-This paper will be six pages in length, where "six pages" means that the length of the paper must be at least six pages and at most seven pages.
+This paper will be six pages in length, where "six pages" means that the length of the paper must be at least six pages and at most seven pages (not counting footnotes/bibliography et cetera).
 Use 1.5 line spacing and a font between 11pt and 12pt.
 Put your name and UBC student number on top of the paper.
 No title page.
 Submit in pdf format.
 (25%)